abarker/pytest-helper/doc/sphinx_docs/index.rst

 make it easier to run pytest on a test file or files, and the second kind are meant to be used in writing tests, inside test files.
 Some of the provided helper functions are general-purpose, but several are specific to the `pytest
 <http://pytest.org>`_ testing framework.
-The functions are independent of each
+These helper functions are
-other and can be used (or not used) as desired.
-These functions are all compatible with the ordinary uses and invocations of pytest.
+independent of each other and can be used (or not used) as desired.
+The functions are all compatible with the ordinary uses and invocations of pytest.

 .. _Introduction: